|Position Title:||Talent and Culture Manager|

 At DRF/DRAF, we believe our people are what make us great.
 Reflecting our participatory approach, we have persons with disabilities at all levels of our organization – staff, Board, Grantmaking Committee.
 We value teamwork and a supportive work environment.
 Our goal is to find individuals who are good at what they do and passionate about our mission.

 The Talent and Culture Manager is a new and vital role that will shape, lead, and manage all aspects of Human Resources.
 Working closely with the Deputy Director, this experienced manager will ensure DRF/DRAF realize the full potential of our growing staff.
-This position will interface with our professional employer organizations (PEOs), steward recruiting and professional development, bolster diversity and inclusion (DEI) work internally, guide and oversee performance management, participate in safeguarding efforts of the organization and its grantees, and join the operational and risk branches of our Management Team.
+This position will interface with our professional employer organization (PEO) and global employer organization (GEO), steward recruiting and professional development, bolster diversity and inclusion (DEI) work internally, and oversee performance management.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 From leading new hire onboarding to developing the organization’s approach to Learning and Development, the Talent and Culture Manager will impact every stage of the DRF/DRAF team member lifecycle.

 - Expand organizational recruitment process to ensure efficient and effective hiring practices.

 - Oversee all organizational human resources functions, including recruitment, hiring processes, onboarding, compensation, employee relations, and professional development.

 - Identify and recommend innovative methods to attract diverse talent and simplify and enhance recruitment and onboarding processes.